Texas A&M Transportation Institute

-The Texas A&M Transportation Institute (TTI) in Bryan/College Station, Texas is a transportation research agency in the United States.
+The Texas A&M Transportation Institute (TTI) in Bryan/College Station, Texas is a transportation research agency.
 The institute was created in 1950, primarily in response to the needs of the Texas Highway Department (now the Texas Department of Transportation).
 TTI is a state agency and a member of the Texas A&M University System.

-Over 100 TTI researchers publish papers and give presentations at the Transportation Research Board (TRB) annual meeting, with around 50 serving on TRB committees.
-Since the inception of the National Cooperative Highway Research Program (NCHRP) in 1962, TTI has led over 70 NCHRP projects, more than any other participant in the program.
+With more than 350 professional researchers, more than 200 public and private sponsors, TTI works on approximately 700 research projects annually, resulting in more than 140 million dollars in the annual research expenditures.

-The institute maintains a close association with the Texas A&M University Dwight Look College of Engineering, the College of Architecture, and the George Bush School of Government and Public Service, as well as other academic units within the Texas A&M University System and at other collaborating universities.
-Over 40 TTI researchers hold joint academic positions at Texas A&M University.
-TTI also plays a role in training and educating students; one-third of the staff is students.
+The institute maintains a close association with the Texas A&M University College of Engineering, the College of Architecture, and the Bush School of Government and Public Service, as well as other academic units within Texas A&M University and the larger Texas A&M University System.

-Headquartered on the Texas A&M University System RELLIS Campus in Bryan, Texas, TTI also maintains a roadside safety proving ground facility there, and has offices in Arlington, Austin, Dallas, Doha, El Paso, Fort Worth, Galveston, Houston, Mexico City, San Antonio, Waco, and Washington, D.C.
-As part of its research program, TTI also operates eleven formal state and national research centers.
+Headquartered on the Texas A&M University System RELLIS Campus in Bryan, Texas, TTI maintains a roadside safety proving ground facility and several laboratories there.
+TTI has urban offices in Austin, Dallas, El Paso, Fort Worth, Houston, San Antonio, and Waco and area offices in Laredo, Corpus Christi, and Washington, D.C.
+TTI operates several state and national research centers.

 Administration

-The director is currently Gregory D. Winfree, J.D.
-He is assisted by a deputy agency director, three executive associate directors, three assistant agency directors, a director of human resources, and chief information officer.
+The director is Gregory D. Winfree, J.D.
+He is assisted by a deputy agency director, chief operating officer, five associate agency directors in research and others.